Buffalo Bills Draft Wyoming QB Josh Allen

 DENVER (CBS4) – A Cowboy has been picked to lead Buffalo.

-The Bills traded up Thursday night and selected Wyoming Cowboys star quarterback Josh Allen with the seventh overall pick in the 2018 NFL Draft.
+Wyoming Cowboys star quarterback Josh Allen was selected by the Buffalo Bills with the seventh overall pick in the 2018 NFL Draft.
+The Bills traded up with the Tampa Bay Buccaneers to get Allen.

+Allen played for three seasons at Wyoming and finished 2017 with 1,812 passing yards and 16 touchdowns with 6 interceptions.
+He had the best statistical season of his college career in 2016 when he threw for 3,203 yards and 28 touchdowns with 15 interceptions.

 WATCH CBS SPORTS HQ LIVE: Watch Live Coverage Of All The Picks In 2018 NFL Draft